 Many patients are able to continue to function following an Achilles rupture due to other muscles compensating, although the injured leg will be significantly weaker.

 Treatment for a total rupture of the achilles tendon

 Expert interview (play video): Sports Physiotherapist Neal Reynolds explains a total achilles tendon rupture.

 If a total rupture of the Achilles tendon is suspected then apply cold therapy and compression and seek medical attention as soon as possible.

-When the Achilles tendon suffers a complete rupture there are two choices for treatment; surgical or non surgical.
-The conservative route, which involves initial immobilisation to allow the tendon to heal, followed by strengthening and improving flexibility.
+When the Achilles tendon suffers a complete rupture there are two choices for treatment; surgical or nonsurgical.
+The conservative route, which involves initial immobilization to allow the tendon to heal, followed by strengthening and improving flexibility.